lrowleyabel/lrowleyabel.github.io/pages/projects.markdown

 <h1>AIM-CISC</h1>

-<p>I am a Research Assistant at the University of Edinburgh on AIM-CISC - Artificial Intelligence and Multimorbidity: Clustering in Individuals, Space and Clinical Context.
+<p>I am a Research Assistant at the University of Edinburgh on <a href="https://www.ed.ac.uk/usher/primary-care-multimorbidity/projects/artificial-intelligence-and-multimorbidity-cluster">AIM-CISC - Artificial Intelligence and Multimorbidity: Clustering in Individuals, Space and Clinical Context</a>.
 This project is examining patterns in multimorbidity - what combinations of conditions tend to occur in people and how is that influenced by individual-level, geographical and clinical factors?</p>

 <p>I work on modelling how social aspects of an individual's neighbourhood might affect the probability of becoming multimorbid, particularly looking at issues such as social cohesion and loneliness.</p>